coord-e/arduino-logger/README.md

 void setup() {
   Serial.begin(9600);
-  logger::filter = logger::FATAL; // only FATAL will be printed
 }

-// Only logs which has higher importance than the value in logger::filter will be printed.
+// Only logs which has same as or higher importance than the value in logger::filter will be printed.

 int count = 0;

 void loop() {
+	logger::filter = logger::FATAL; // only FATAL will be printed

   LOGGER_LOG(logger::FATAL) << "Fatal error!\n";
   LOGGER_LOG(logger::ERROR) << "Error!\n";
   LOGGER_LOG(logger::WARN) << "Warning!\n";